guthriec/fluxy-sample/README.md

     permissions and the photo exists.
 It deletes the database object and the file itself from the server.

+* ``` /feedback/ ```
+  * Accepts POST.
+  * POST requests requires a single key, 'message', which is stored along with the user as a Feedback object.
+Returns a 201.

 =======
 APPENDIX A - Notes About Libraries
 ----------------------------------